 This package includes the 5.5 Quart Cast Iron Dutch Oven as well as the 10-inch cast-iron skillet which utilizes the lid from the Dutch oven.

 Read the review above for all you need to know about the Dutch oven

-The skillet will come in handy as you can utilize the lid from the Dutch oven to cook with on the skillet or to just keep food warm.
-Remember that the skillet is enameled cast iron so it has all the same great benefits of the Dutch oven.
+The skillet will come in handy as you can utilize the lid from the Dutch oven to cook on the skillet or to just keep food warm.
+Remember that the skillet is enameled cast iron so it has all the same great benefits as the Dutch oven.